awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-troubleshooting.md

 Possible causes:
 + You configured an AWS WAF web access control list \(web ACL\) and there was an error executing the web ACL rules\.
++ You configured a listener rule to authenticate users, but the load balancer is unable to communicate with the IdP token endpoint or the IdP user info endpoint\.
+Verify that the security groups for your load balancer and the network ACLs for your VPC allow outbound access to these endpoints\.
+Verify that your VPC has internet access\.
+If you have an internal\-facing load balancer, use a NAT gateway to enable internet access\.
 + You configured a listener rule to authenticate users, but the size of the claims returned by the IdP exceeded the maximum size supported by the load balancer\.
 + You configured a listener rule to authenticate users, a client submitted an HTTP/1\.0 request without a host header, and the load balancer was unable to generate a redirect URL\.
++ You configured a listener rule to authenticate users, but the requested scope doesn't return an ID token\.

 ### HTTP 502: Bad Gateway<a name="http-502-issues"></a>

 Possible causes:
 + The load balancer received a TCP RST from the target when attempting to establish a connection\.
++ The load balancer received an unexpected response from the target, such as "ICMP Destination unreachable \(Host unreachable\)", when attempting to establish a connection\.
+Check whether traffic is allowed from the load balancer subnets to the targets on the target port\.
 + The target closed the connection with a TCP RST or a TCP FIN while the load balancer had an outstanding request to the target\.
 Check whether the keep\-alive duration of the target is shorter than the idle timeout value of the load balancer\.
 + The target response is malformed or contains HTTP headers that are not valid\.
 + A new target group was used but no targets have passed an initial health check yet\.
 A target must pass one health check to be considered healthy\.